 Watch for Winter Birds

 Birders can also take part in festivals.
-Each year on the cusp of spring, Othello hosts the Sandhill Crane Festival, which celebrates the return of the majestic bird to the lakes, grasslands, and canyons of the Columbia National Wildlife Refuge north of Tri-Cities.
-Also in March, the Wings Over Water Northwest Birding Festival takes place in Blaine, a major stopover on the Pacific Flyway.
+Each year on the cusp of spring, Othello hosts the Sandhill Crane Festival, which celebrates the return of the majestic bird to the lakes and grasslands of the Columbia National Wildlife Refuge north of Tri-Cities.
+In March, the Wings Over Water Northwest Birding Festival takes place in Blaine, a major stopover on the Pacific Flyway.
 With speakers, boating tours, and field trips, attendees can revel in the return of thrushes, waterfowl, herons, and more.

 Also See: Discover Washington’s Wildlife Refuges